zyan-web/javaScript-With-Alam/README.md

 # javaScript-With-Alam
-A code repo for javaScript series at Alam waziri Code hose
+A code repo for javaScript series with Alam waziri.
+Chai aur code